-On 12 November 2014, ESA's Rosetta mission soft-landed its Philae probe on comet 67P/Churyumov-Gerasimenko, the first time in history that such an extraordinary feat has been achieved.
-During the next phase of the mission, Rosetta will accompany the comet through perihelion (August 2015) until the nominal end of the mission.
+On 12 November 2014, ESA's Rosetta mission deployed its Philae probe on comet 67P/Churyumov-Gerasimenko, the first time in history that such an extraordinary feat has been achieved.
+During the next phase of the mission, Rosetta has accompanied the comet through perihelion (13 August 2015) until the end of the mission (16 September 2016).
 On its 10 year journey towards comet 67P/Churyumov-Gerasimenko, the spacecraft has passed by two asteroids: 2867 Steins (in 2008) and 21 Lutetia (in 2010).
 The spacecraft entered deep-space hibernation mode in June 2011, and 'woke up' on 20 January 2014.

 Rosetta's main objective is to rendezvous with, and enter orbit around, comet 67P/Churyumov-Gerasimenko and to perform observations of the comet's nucleus and coma.
 During the period that Rosetta orbits the comet, 67P/Churyumov-Gerasimenko will reach the closest point to the Sun in its orbit, allowing for the consequent increase in activity to be measured.
 A lander, named Philae, will be deployed and it will attempt to make the first ever controlled landing on a comet.